danascheider/skyrim_inventory_management/docs/in_game_items/potion.md

 ## Matching to Canonical Models

 Potions differ from some in-game items in that they may or may not have a corresponding canonical version.
 User-created potions do not have this, since there are a nearly infinite number of possible combinations of [strength and duration](/docs/in_game_items/potions-alchemical-property.md) for each alchemical property.
+However, there are a limited number of names of player-created potions.
+Thus, if no canonical models match, potions are validated to ensure that the potion is a valid player-created potion.

 When a `Potion` is created, it is then matched to a subset of canonical potions by its `name`, `unit_weight` and `magical_effects` attributes (if defined).
 The `name` and `magical_effects` attributes are matched case-insensitively.
 If the potion has alchemical properties, the results are further narrowed down based on those associations, checking for the `alchemical_property_id`, `strength` and `duration` defined on the [`PotionsAlchemicalProperty`](/docs/in_game_items/potions-alchemical-property.md) model.
 If these match for all defined alchemical properties, it is considered a match.